yhcharles/yhcharles.github.io/vscode-and-tmux.md

 VSCode can also install a command `code` in your `PATH`, which allows you to open a file in VSCode from command line with `code a.txt`.
 But this becomes tricky when you are also using `tmux`.

-Assum you're using VSCode to connect to a remote host.
-When you start a terminal in VSCode's "terminal" pannel, it sets some Env vars (`VSCODE_IPC_HOOK_CLI`) which exposes a socket of the current VSCode session.
+Assume you're using VSCode to connect to a remote host.
+When you start a terminal in VSCode's "terminal" panel, it sets some Env vars (`VSCODE_IPC_HOOK_CLI`) which exposes a socket of the current VSCode session.
 Then when you try to open a file with `code` command, it reads this Env var and connect to the socket and tell the VSCode session to open the file you want.
 The socket changes when you connect in a new VSCode session.

 The problem with `tmux` is when you attach to a previous session, the Env var still points to the old socket.
 Thus, the `code` command can't work as expected.